peebeejay/weather_radials/README.md

   .interpolate(d3.interpolateHcl);
 ```

-2. At a high level, temperature bars were drawn by selecting the 365 tempBar items previously created, rotating them based on the linear angle scale defined earlier, defining their height based on the min and max daily temperature, and finally assigning a fill color based on the average daily temperature.
+2. At a high level, temperature bars were drawn by selecting the 365 tempBar items previously created, rotating them based on the linear angle scale defined earlier, defining their height based on the min and max daily temperatures, and finally assigning a fill color based on the average daily temperature.
 The following code performs these actions:

 ```javascript
 barWrapper.selectAll(".tempBar")